Trusted WordPress tutorials, when you need them most.

 • Apple Photos for Mac (Free with MacOS)

-Although there are similarities, these tools work in different ways.
-That means that once you choose an application, you will need to become familiar with its tools.
+Although these tools are similar, they work in different ways.
+Once you choose an application, you will need to become familiar with its tools.

 For example, here’s a screenshot of using Affinity Paint’s crop tool.